 In November of 1987, LaPlante targeted the Gustafson residence for his next burglary.
 Among the items he had stolen included home electronics and collectible coins.
 LaPlante’s brother had questioned him about the items he had asked to hide inside of his toolbox and LaPlante told him he just didn’t want his parents to find the items.

 Later that month LaPlante asked both his brother and a friend if either of them could provide him with .22 caliber bullets.
 His friend did agree to provide LaPlante with some bullets from a box he had purchased after LaPlante detailed a plan he had to take the bullets and turn them into larger bullets that he would sell.

 On December 1, 1987, Andrew Gustafson would come home to find his entire family dead.
 Gustafson’s wife and nursery school teacher, Priscilla Gustafson, was found in a pool of blood in the couple’s bed.
 She appeared to have been shot twice in the head at point-blank range.

 Gustafson immediately phoned the police.
-Upon their arrival the bodies of Gustafson’s two young children were found.
+Upon their arrival, the bodies of Gustafson’s two young children were found.
 Inside the downstairs bathtub was the body of 8-year-old Abigail.
-The body of 5-year-old William was discovered in a similar state inside the upstairs bathroom of the home.
+The body of 5-year-old William was discovered in a similar state within the upstairs bathroom of the home.
 Both children appeared to have drowned.

 Police would later be able to link the horrific scene to Daniel LaPlante.
 He is now serving life in prison.